DaystateRebel/FXChrony_M5STICK_PLUS/README.md

 2. Select the port that your M5StickC is connected to
    - On Windows: "COMx"
    - On Mac and Linux: "/dev/cu.usbserial-xxxxx"
+   - On some Linux distributions: "/dev/ttyUSBx"

-## Step 7: Upload the Blink example
+## Step 7 (optional): Upload the Blink example
 1. Go to File -> Examples -> 01.Basics -> Blink
 2. Click the Upload button (right arrow) to upload the sketch to your M5StickC